 Do you like to bulk buy long-shelf-life food to save money?
 Or maybe, like us, you like to have an ’emergency food cache.
 The challenge, as always, is having the right storage system in your home.
 It’s not just about a place to keep it, but rather a place to be able to easily access what you want when you want it.

-This rotation shelf uses the first in – first out system where the cans are fed from one end and is dispensed on the other, ensuring that the oldest can is consumed first.
+This rotation shelf uses the first-in – a first-out system where the cans are fed from one end and are dispensed on the other, ensuring that the oldest can is consumed first.

 Is this the next project for your pantry or cellar?